jerryOnlyZRJ/mobile-events/docs/user/docs(en).md

 mtEvents('#bindTarget', 'drag', [move])
 ```

-**Special Notice: the priority of horizontal drags is higher than that of vertical drags, which means horizontal callbacks will be executed first.**
+**Special Notice: the priority of horizontal swipes is higher than that of vertical swipes, which means horizontal callbacks will be executed first.**

-### swipe
+### drag

-The mobile swipe event.
-We listen for the mobile touchmove event to determine the path of the swipe.
+The mobile drag event.
+We listen for the mobile touchmove event to determine the path of the drag.

-**difference between swipe and drag**：
+**difference between drag and swipe**：
-swipe listens for the user's gesture continuously, and executes the callback whenever the swipe moves; drag only cares about the beginning and end position of the drag, and only executes the callback on touchend.
+drag listens for the user's gesture continuously, and executes the callback whenever the drag moves; drag only cares about the beginning and end position of the drag, and only executes the callback on touchend.